marufaytekin/lsh-spark/README.md

 ```
 where id is user id and sc is SparkContext.

 ### Save/Load The Model ###

-Trained model can be saved to HDFS and loaded from HDFS as follows:
+Trained model can be saved and loaded to/from HDFS as follows:

 ```
 #!scala